BetterStage vs yabai / Amethyst

 Amethyst is a simpler alternative that doesn't require SIP changes, but it still relies on macOS Spaces for workspaces (with its 700ms animation) and uses a config-file approach that most users find intimidating.

-BetterStage offers comparable BSP tiling with a native GUI for configuration.
+BetterStage offers Bento Box auto-tiling and Tabbed Layouts with a native GUI for configuration.
 No SIP changes, no config files, no Homebrew — download the .app, drag to Applications, and you're running.
-It also adds features yabai doesn't have: a radial Snap Wheel for visual layouts and named stages that switch in under 16ms without relying on Spaces.
+It also adds features yabai doesn't have: a radial Snap Wheel for visual layouts, AI Staging that arranges windows from a plain-language description, and named stages that switch in under 16ms without relying on Spaces.

 Full Feature Comparison